telerik/winforms-docs/controls/editors/dateonlypicker/how-to/tweak-increment-step.md

 ````

-{{endregion}}

 The result is shown below.
-Just with a single click of the up arrow key, we increase the value of the minutes by 5:
+Just with a single click of the up arrow key, we increase the value of the day by 5:

 ![WinForms RadDateOnlyPicker Tweak Increment Step](images/editors-maskededitbox-how-to-tweak-increment-step001.gif)